ayan-b/blog/content/blog/TCS-fundamental-analysis/index.md

 The sources I used: Moneycontrol, TCS annual and quarterly reports and WikiPedia.

-The content is available under [MIT License](https://choosealicense.com/licenses/mit/).
+The content is available under the [MIT License](https://choosealicense.com/licenses/mit/).